Author: Dr. Chandana N

 Medical treatments

 • Doctors usually prescribe the following medications to improve ovulation: Clomiphene, letrozole, metformin, and gonadotropins.
+However, before starting any medications it is crucial to discuss the potential side effects of PCOD medications with your healthcare provider.

 • Doctors also suggest birth control pills containing progestin and estrogen.
 Reducing the production of male sex hormones, these pills help regulate hormones that let follicles release the egg.